kkkarnav/GoI_scrapers/README.md

 ### ec_form2_parser
 Extract useful information from the documents downloaded by doc_scraper, and create a collated dataset on project Environmental Clearances.

+### ec_kml_scraper
+Extract information on and download Google Earth KML files for the collated Environmental Clearance projects.

 ### voucher_scraper
 Given the district and village codes for each district in a state, grab basic information on all the money paid and receivied by Gram Panchayats under various government schemes, from https://egramswaraj.gov.in/